Skip to main content

 Can I get a job in the library?

-1546 views | 4 Vote this question as useful.
-0 Vote this question as not useful. | Last updated on Aug 15, 2025
+1917 views | Last updated on Aug 15, 2025

 A variety of jobs are available for students on an ongoing basis.
 If you are interested in becoming a library student assistant, please fill out our application! https://libraries.olemiss.edu/about/general_page/